mm80843/T3.5/docs/Benef/PBN__Benef_995.md

 # __Enhancing recovery of SARS-CoV-2 from wastewater__

-## Name of the Benefit

-Improves the efficiency of concentrating and recovering SARS-CoV-2 from wastewater, increasing detection capabilities

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased accuracy of monitoring, better understanding of community spread, early detection of outbreaks](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1102.md)